joshuabmoore/MPSTime.jl/docs/src/imputation.md

 ## Plotting cumulative distribution functions

 It can be interesting to inspect the probability distribution being sampled from at each missing time point.
-To enable this, we provide the [`get_cdfs`](@ref) function, which works very similarlary to [`MPS_impute`](@ref), only it returns the CDF at each missing time point.
+To enable this, we provide the [`get_cdfs`](@ref) function, which works very similarly to [`MPS_impute`](@ref), only it returns the CDF at each missing time point in the encoding domain.

 ```Julia
 cdfs, ts, pred_err, target = get_cdfs(